ansible/ansible/docs/docsite/rst/intro_windows.rst

 Windows System Prep
 ```````````````````

-In order for Ansible to manage your windows machines, you will have to enable and configure PowerShell remoting.
+In order for Ansible to manage your Windows machines, you will have to enable and configure PowerShell remoting.

 To automate the setup of WinRM, you can run the `examples/scripts/ConfigureRemotingForAnsible.ps1 <https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1>`_ script on the remote machine in a PowerShell console as an administrator.